anotherstevest2/embassy-experiments/README.md

-(As is apparent from the commit history, my starting point was shamlessly stolen from: https://github.com/SillyFreak/embassy-experiments)
+(As is apparent from the commit history, my starting point was shamlessly stolen from: https://github.com/SillyFreak/embassy-experiments, Copyright (c) 2023 Clemens Koza under the terms of the MIT License.)

 # Embassy Experiments